 Remember: about 30 min to bake 1 kg of fish at 200°C.

 In an other baking pan spread 1/4 of salt and lay the prawns next to each other on the salt.
-Cover with the remaining salt and sprinkle a little water on the top.
-Preheat the oven at 180°C and bake for approximately 8-10 min.
+Totally cover with the remaining salt and sprinkle a little water on the top.
+Preheat the oven at 200°C and bake for approximately 8-10 min, until the top of the salt is brown colour.
 To check if the prawns are ready, look at the colour, the black prawns change colour to orange/red when cooked.
-Broke and remove the salt’s layer and enjoy the prawns!
+Break and remove the salt layer and enjoy the prawns!

 Tip: to eliminate the excess salt, turn the prawns a few times in olive oil and then remove the shell.